ruby-oauth/oauth/README.md

 ## 🤑 A request for help

 Maintainers have teeth and need to pay their dentists.
-After getting laid off in an RIF in March and filled with many dozens of rejections, I'm now spending ~60+ hours a week building open source tools.
+After getting laid off in an RIF in March, and encountering difficulty finding a new one, I began spending most of my time building open source tools.
 I'm hoping to be able to pay for my kids' health insurance this month, so if you value the work I am doing, I need your support.
 Please consider sponsoring me or the project.